All Episodes

 One other quick thing here.

-If you look at the the kinds of um conditions that Republicans have put out there, Sean, things like, yeah, you have to work uh you get a job if you're gonna get welfare benefits.
+If you look at the kinds of conditions that Republicans have put out there, Sean, things like, yeah, you have to work, you get a job if you're going to get welfare benefits.

-The idea, no, we're not gonna give 150 billion dollars for people who didn't pay their student loans and require working class Americans to pay those bills.
+The idea, no, we're not going to give $150 billion for people who didn't pay their student loans and require working-class Americans to pay those bills.

-And the the other big one is you know, let's have the drilling.
+And the other big one is, you know, let's have the drilling.

-Let's go back to the drilling and and create jobs and produce revenue for the government.
+Let's go back to the drilling and create jobs and produce revenue for the government.

 Let me ask you both.

-The polls show that Americans are are in overwhelming numbers, E.J., wanting fiscal responsibility.
+The polls show that Americans are in overwhelming numbers, E.J., wanting fiscal responsibility.

 So what impact does that have politically?

-Well, I I think it is definitely uh uh another thing in favor of McCarthy and and the reasonable measures he is trying to put in place here.
+Well, I think it is definitely another thing in favor of McCarthy and the reasonable measures he is trying to put in place here.

 You know, I think it was Churchill, Winston Churchill, who said that you can always count on the American people to do the right thing after they've tried everything else.